 FrightFest (FF) was founded in 2000 and is the U.K.'s premiere fantasy, thriller and horror film festival.

 The primary contact completing the submission process must be authorised to submit the film for consideration.
-This includes permission from a distributor or sales agent representing the film and The applicant must have obtained necessary permissions for the inclusion of any copyrighted music and/or images used within the film.
+This includes permission from a distributor or sales agent representing the film, and The applicant must have obtained necessary permissions for the inclusion of any copyrighted music and/or images used in the film.
 With this submission, the applicant confirms that they possess all rights necessary for the screening of the submitted film at FF.
 Only films completed after 1st September 2014 are eligible.
 Films previously submitted to FF will not be considered.

 There is a submission fee to enter your film.
-All submissions are final and there are no refunds.
+All submissions are final, and there are no refunds.

 You may enter as many films as you wish.
-Each entry requires a separate submission form, fee and separate upload.
+Each entry requires a separate submission form, fee and upload.